poldrack/myconnectome-vm/README.md

 4.  cd to the directory where you want to house the project, and then clone the myconnectome vagrant setup:
 `git clone https://github.com/poldrack/myconnectome-vm.git`

-5. set up the vagrant VM (which may take a little while):
+5. cd into the vm directory: `cd myconnectome-vm`

-`cd myconnectome-vm
+6. set up the vagrant VM (which may take a little while):
-vagrant up`
+`vagrant up`

-6. Assuming no errors in the configuration, connect to the vagrant VM:
+7. Assuming no errors in the configuration, connect to the vagrant VM:
 `vagrant ssh`

-7. Set up the myconnectome project
+8. cd into the myconnectome directory: `cd myconnectome-vm`

-`cd myconnectome
+9. Set up the myconnectome project
-python setup.py install`
+`python setup.py install`

 8. Run the myconnnectome analyses (this will take several hours to complete):
 `python myconnectome/scripts/run_everything.py`

 9. Using a web browser on your local machine, view the results at [http://192.168.0.20/myconnectome/](http://192.168.0.20/myconnectome/)